2023-present - Good Growth

 First-class BEng in Mathematics and Electronic Engineering from the University of Nottingham in 2007 (final-year average

 In my current job I lead a team that works on both R&D as well as ensuring timely deliverables to customers.
-This has involved leading meetings, setting and monitoring deadlines, deciding priorities for workloads, and meeting with customers.
+As well as managing individuals and reporting to the board.

 Working in a team

 I have worked on projects on my own and as part of a team, and I definitely enjoy the later.
 I am personable, friendly and have on many occasions seen that talking through ideas in a group leads to better end results.

 I have given a variety of presentations to a wide range of audiences, a number of which involved speaking about technical subjects with a non-technical audience.